yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS student guide - Containers and DevOps.md

 *Automating DevOps workflows*

-1. Describe how VSTS can help the customer automate their continuous integration and deployment workflows and the Azure Kubernetes Service (AKS) infrastructure.
+1. Describe how Azure DevOps can help the customer automate their continuous integration and deployment workflows and the Azure Kubernetes Service (AKS) infrastructure.

 **Prepare**